 Learn How Kellogg’s is using mobile apps to increase B2B sales orders!

-Kellogg’s has rolled out a Business-To-Business (B2B) eCommerce Mobile app to help convenience retailers place orders of snacks and cereals.
+Kellogg’s has rolled out a Business-To-Business (B2B) ecommerce order management app to help convenience retailers place orders of snacks and cereals.

 One of the world’s largest and oldest cereal makers with some of the most well-known brands of snack and convenience foods known to consumers is dropping serious hints at growing B2B e-commerce.